hu-zza/Clim/README.md

 If there is only one node (like in the snippet), this method can be omitted.

 `setLeaf` parameters are:
-  - `java.lang.String` name // the name of the leaf
+  - `java.lang.String` **name** // the name of the leaf
-  - `java.util.function.Function<hu.zza.clim.menu.ProcessedInput, java.lang.Integer>` function // the functionality
+  - `java.util.function.Function<hu.zza.clim.menu.ProcessedInput, java.lang.Integer>` **function** // the functionality
-  - `java.lang.String...` links // one or more **node** name -> the possible forwarding destination(s)
+  - `java.lang.String...` **links** // one or more **node** name -> the possible forwarding destination(s)

 If the user choose a leaf, *clim* calls its function (with the processed input),
-and in according to the functions result (returning integer), *clim* chooses
+and in according to the result of the function (returning integer),
-the n-th forwarding node and navigates to it.
+*clim* chooses the n-th forwarding node and navigates to it.

 In the code snippet *Date* and *Time* leaves' lambdas (after `println`) return with zero,
 so *clim* chooses the one and only element from the forwarding list, *Flat Menu*.

+Without examining *Console::help* and *Console::exit* we can assume this two do their job
+and return with 0.
+(So the menu will navigate to the first *(index: 0)* node from the nodes
+set by *links* argument at function `setLeaf`.
+This is the node *Flat Menu* in both cases,
+in other words the menu stays at the current, initial position.)

+ Well, in this short example every *links* array contains only one element, *Flat Menu*.
+ This is only for simplicity, but there is a leaf with two link:
+ `.setLeaf("Offer", e -> LocalDate.now().getDayOfMonth() % 2, "Offer for even days", "Offer for odd days")`
+ As you can see, the lambda has no side effect, only chooses the proper node.

 A bit more complex example:

 ```java